-The Statement of Accounts also includes the following Accounting Statement;
+The Statement of Accounts also includes the following;

 • The Firefighters' Pension Schemes Fund Account, which shows transactions on the fund account determined by regulation for the Firefighters' scheme for England.
 The Fund is unfunded but is no longer on a pay as you go basis as far as Fire Authorities are concerned.
 The Authority no longer meets the pension outgoings directly: instead it pays an employer's pension contribution based on a percentage of pay into the Pension Fund.
 The Authority is required by legislation to operate a Pension Fund and the amounts that must be paid in and out of the Fund are specified by regulation.
-The fund is balanced to nil at year end by either payment of the excess to, or receiving a top up grant to meet a deficit from, the Department for Communities and Local Government (CLG).
+The fund is balanced to nil at year end by either payment of the excess to, or receiving a top up grant to meet a deficit from, the Home Office (HO).